5g-ucl-idrbt/5G-ovs-slicing/README.md

 http://localhost:9080/players/hls.html
 ```

-in mobile phone you have to use astra appl
+in mobile phone you have to use astra app
 add this as rtmp server
 ```
 192.168.70.141:1935/live